-Alfred is proud to be the UK’s largest handler of plasterboard and gypsum waste.
+Alfred is proud to be one of the UK’s largest handlers of plasterboard and gypsum waste.
 Working with waste management companies and large producers of plasterboard waste across the country we arrange bulk waste collections, manage, and recycle hundreds of tonnes of plasterboard and gypsum waste every week.

 What is gypsum?

 Gypsum is a soft sulfate mineral composed of calcium sulfate dihydrate.
 It has been obtained through mining since the 1880’s and widely used as the main component in different forms of plaster.
 Such as plasterboard, cement, plaster of paris etc.

 Plasterboard is non-hazardous in normal use and whilst it decomposes in landfill, in doing so it releases hydrogen sulfide, a chalcogen hydride gas, which is highly flammable, poisonous, and corrosive.

 Bacteria is also formed, which converts the paper in the board to methane gas, which is non-toxic, but very flammable and can be explosive when mixed with air.